 All applications will be processed through OTCAS.
-There is no supplemental application required by Elmhurst College.
+There is no supplemental application required by Elmhurst University.

-The master of occupational therapy program at Elmhurst College welcomes applications from students who hold a bachelor’s degree in any major from a regionally accredited university/college.
-A master’s degree in occupational therapy from Elmhurst College will prepare you for professional entry-level practice as an occupational therapist.
+The master of occupational therapy program at Elmhurst University welcomes applications from students who hold a bachelor’s degree in any major from a regionally accredited university/college.
+A master’s degree in occupational therapy from Elmhurst University will prepare you for professional entry-level practice as an occupational therapist.

 How to Apply